 Whataboutism: A rhetorical defense that imputes hypocrisy to the accuser.
-Said to have been coined by western journalists and public officials to a Cold War-era tactic of their Soviet counterparts; popularized by writers at The Economist.
+Said to have been coined by western journalists and public officials to describe a Cold War-era tactic of their Soviet counterparts; popularized by writers at The Economist.
 Also known as the tu quoque fallacy (to quoque is Latin for “you, too”) or “the pot calling the kettle black.”

 Behind the Iron Curtain, whataboutism was frequently summed up by the phrase “And you are lynching Negroes!”—the bleak punchline of a joke that circulated throughout the Soviet bloc.
 Here’s a 1962 version: